 Hold alignment sessions to define success metrics upfront.
 What specific outcomes are you trying to achieve?
 How will you measure them?
 Document these answers clearly.

 Address the elephant in the room: job displacement fears.
 Have honest conversations about how AI will augment roles, not replace them.
 This isn’t just feel-good messaging — teams that feel threatened won’t adopt new tools effectively.
+A people-first AI strategy can help you navigate this.

 Week 3-4: Use Case Selection